freon4dsl/Freon-documentation/README.md

 ## Creating a documentation website

-Create the website using (either npm or yarn will work) and browse through it.
+Create the website using (either npm or npm run will work) and browse through it.

 ```bash
 # Install dependencies